 In a first-of-its-kind, Remodel Health set out to do a National Health Benefits Analysis comparing traditional group versus this new managed individual.
 We took the top 15 academic sources in the United States surrounding the topic and then added in Remodel Health’s 3 years worth of 129,000+ unique and proprietary data points.
 Next, we combined and cross-referenced everything to see what we could gather and to ultimately prove whether or not Harvard was tracking down the right path or not.

 It’s been proven that unequivocally, Harvard was right.
-The best thing for small business health insurance is to leave those old traditional group plans and move into the newer, better, cheaper delivery style of managed individual health benefits.
+The best thing for small business health insurance is to leave those old traditional group plans and move into the better, cheaper delivery style of managed individual health benefits.

 This is the path moving forward.